Back to Blog

 Pricing Transparency

-A trustworthy company provides a detailed estimate that breaks down cost by feature, phase, and role.
-You should be able to see how many hours are allocated to frontend, backend, design, QA, and project management.
-Lump-sum quotes with no breakdown are a red flag because they hide inefficiency and leave room for disputes.
+A trustworthy company gives you a detailed estimate broken down by feature, phase, and role.
+You should be able to see how many hours go to frontend, backend, design, QA, and project management.
+A lump-sum quote with no breakdown is a red flag.
+It hides inefficiency and leaves room for disputes.

 Compare proposals on a like-for-like basis.
-Different companies may include or exclude design, QA, project management, or server setup in their quotes.
-Normalize these before comparing bottom-line numbers.
+Different companies may include or exclude:

 Payment Terms